Two (The Twilight Zone): Music

 An abbreviated version of the music for this episode, composed by Nathan Van Cleave, served as the basis for the opening and closing music for the radio drama CBS Radio Mystery Theater.
 The episode relies heavily on the music as there is very little dialogue throughout.

 Production notes

 This episode was filmed on the backlot of Hal Roach Studios in Culver City, California, which was falling apart due to mismanagement and disuse (the facilities were finally torn down in 1963).
 Very little set decoration was needed to create the illusion of an abandoned city.
-The interior bracing that holds up the facade is visible through the second storey windows in the opening shots of the episode and the credits.
+The interior bracing that holds up the facade is visible through the second story windows in the opening shots of the episode and the credits.

 The sound for the "blaster" was taken from Forbidden Planet, where Robby the Robot exclaims that an Earthman's weapon was "a simple blaster".